GIS: ESRI Virtual Campus Courses & ArcGIS Software

 Access to ESRI GIS software is available to UB affiliates in the following ways:

-- All UB Affilates (including Undergraduate students) are eligible to receive a free student edition copy of ArcGIS - One Year Education Use Only for their personal computers.
-Go to 116 Lockwood Library to obtain a copy.
+- All UB Affilates (including Undergraduate students) are eligible to receive a free student edition copy of ArcGIS - One Year Education Use Only for their personal computers (available while attending UB).
+Go to 116 or 228 Lockwood Library to obtain a copy.
 Here are General instructions for downloading and installng.

 - ArcGIS software is loaded on public workstations in Cybrary and other labs and may be accessed by students.